Efficient Breach in Contract Law and Economics

 The level of reliance in this case is only enough to break the non-breaching party even.
 It does not over-rely on the potentially breaching party by forcing it to pay punitive damages.
 It also does not make an example of the breaching party by imposing penalties far in excess of the crime.
 The breach, in this instance, is an efficient distribution of both contract reliance and economic resources.

-Considering an efficient breach of a contract?
-Only a civil law attorney can help you determine if this is the best course of action.
-Post your legal need to UpCounsel's marketplace today and get the advice you need.
+If you need help with understanding efficient breach, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.